-ME.
-McCORMICK: Mr. Lovering, could you add anything to the record on this?
+MR. McCORMICK: Mr. Lovering, could you add anything to the record on this?

-MR, LOVERING: I might by way of clarifying the situation.
+MR. LOVERING: I might by way of clarifying the situation.
 The situation does look a little complicated.
 Shell did acquiesce on this deal and so conveyed the gas rights to El Paso on an old time agreement.
 As far as unitization of gas rights, it was entirely with El Paso, not with Shell.
 I don't think we have any intention of drilling an oil well there.
-MR. MCCORMICK: Mr. Lovering, what is the history of the wells in that area, start with gas and later turn into oil wells?
-MR. LOVERING: They are practically all gas wells, In most any, you get a little oil, but none that is commercial.
+MR. McCORMICK: Mr. Lovering, what is the history of the wells in that area, start with gas and later turn into oil wells?
+MR. LOVERING: They are practically all gas wells. any, you get a little oil, but none that is commercial.
 You see the complication arises by virtue of the fact that this location being right on the line between two forties.
 If it produces an oil well, there would be complications, if it is a gas well, there would be no complications.
 However, if they got an oil well, they could produce the well as a gas well from the gas zone.
 As far as gas is concerned, there is no complication unless it is with El Paso, not so far as Shell is concerned.
 I would like to ask one question.

-If the request is granted, will it be necessary for Shell or El Paso to ask for another hearing for them to drill on their 160 acres.
-MR. MCCORMICK: Is this north half and south half all one basic lease, is the north half and the south half part of the State basic lease?
+the request is granted, will it be necessary for Shell or El Paso to ask for another hearing for them to drill on their 160 acres.